npm/npm-registry-client/README.md

   the CI environment variable to be set to `true`.
 Also accepted are the existence of the `JENKINS_URL`, `bamboo.buildKey` and `TDDIUM` environment variables.
+* `scope` {String} The scope of the project this command is being run for.
+This is the top level npm module in which a command was run.
+  Default = none